alteryx/locust-grasshopper/README.md

 - `--runtime`: Number of seconds to run tests for.
 Runtime is defined for the whole test run.
 It is always defined.
 Set to 120 by default.
 - `--iterations`: Number of iterations to run tests for.
 Iterations are defined for the whole test run across all users.
-If specified, the test will stop when either the iteration limit is reached or the runtime expires, whichever comes first.
+If specified, the test run will stop when either the iteration limit is reached or the runtime expires, whichever comes first.
 Set to 0 by default (no iteration limit).
 - `--users`: Max number of users that are spawned.
 Set to 1 by default.
 - `--spawn_rate` : Number of users to spawn per second.
 Set to 1 by default.